Plachtaa/VALL-E-X/README.md

 <br>
 More details about the model are presented in [model card](./model-card.md).

+# NEW!
+Install as a library using `pip install git+https://github.com/korakoe/VALL-E-X.git`

 ## 📖 Quick Index
 * [🚀 Updates](#-updates)
 * [📢 Features](#-features)